rwilcox/net-task/README.md

 Wouldn't it be great to have a task runner that could inherit tasks from task files that live _elsewhere_? (later versions of this utility may deal with the safety aspect of downloading and running nonsense straight from the internet...)

+Likewise, what if the standard "lint:fix" script doesn't work for your team?
+You may want to override standard task implementations.
+You should be able to!

+## TL; DR

+  * How can you DRY up all those development related tasks you have in your microservice herd?
+(Answer: Net-task!)
+  * How can you let your teams override organization standard tasks? (while maybe forcing the standard version to run)?
+(Answer: Net-task!)
+  * How can you do all this in the lightest way possible, across languages?
+(A: net-task!)

 # The net-task.yml spec